GulamJilani5/java-fundamentals/multithreading/future-promises/futurevscompletablefuture.md

 ## ➡️ CompletableFuture

+- `CompletableFuture` in Java is very similar to Promises in JavaScript.
 - java 8, `java.util.concurrent`
 - asynchronous, non-blocking, and declarative programming.
 - Java doesn’t have `await` syntax but `CompletableFuture` offers a **Promise-like API** with callback chaining and composition